-Lingcod are the largest member of the greenling family, attaining lengths up to 60 in (Mecklenburg et al. 2002).
-This cold-water species occurs inshore to depths of 260 fathoms from northern Baja California to the Gulf of Alaska (Mecklenburg et al. 2002).
-Adult lingcod have complex movement patterns that include daily movements within a home range (Tolimieri et al. 2009; Beaudreau and Essington 2011), frequent excursions outside of this home range (Starr et al. 2004), and long distance migrations (Jagielo 1990; Starr et al. 2004; Stahl et al. 2014b) with some of these movements related to feeding and spawning.
-Lingcod are sexually dimorphic (Hart 1973; Cass et al. 1990; Love 1996) with females having a larger average size and greater range of lengths than males (Stahl et al. 2014b).
-Lingcod reach maturity between 3 and 5 years (Richards et al. 1990; Silberberg et al. 2001) with the maximum age estimated for Southeast Alaska at 36 years (unpublished Alaska Department of Fish and Game data).
+Lingcod are the largest member of the greenling family, attaining lengths up to 60 inches (Mecklenburg et al. 2002).
+This coldwater species occurs inshore to depths of 260 fathoms, ranging from northern Baja California to the Gulf of Alaska (Mecklenburg et al. 2002).
+Adult lingcod have complex movement patterns that include daily movements within a home range (Tolimieri et al. 2009; Beaudreau and Essington 2011), frequent excursions outside of this home range (Starr et al. 2004), and long-distance migrations (Jagielo 1990; Starr et al. 2004; Stahl et al. 2014b), with some of these movements related to feeding and spawning.
+Lingcod are sexually dimorphic (Hart 1973; Cass et al. 1990; Love 1996) with females having a larger average size and greater range of length than males (Stahl et al. 2014b).
+Lingcod reach maturity between 3 and 5 years (Richards et al. 1990; Silberberg et al. 2001) with the maximum age estimated for Southeast Alaska at 36 years.
 Lingcod have an unusual reproductive strategy where males move into nearshore rocky areas in the fall to set up territories and females move into the area just prior to spawning in the winter.
 The females lay large egg masses and the males, after fertilizing the eggs, guard the egg mass from predation until hatching (Cass et al. 1990).
 During the nest-guarding period, males are particularly susceptible to harvest.